billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

 ~~~~

 #### The target is a datastore
-This example uses the target node intended datastore.
+This example uses the target node &lt;intended&gt; datastore.

 This example sets the sublist-limit value '1', which returns just the first entry for all descendant lists and leaf-lists.